FriendlyUser/IntroToCsharp/README.md

 ## Chapters

 1. Introduction to C# and .NET
-2. Fundamentals of C#
+1. Fundamentals of C#
-3. Object-Oriented Programming in C#
+    b.
+Data Types and Variables
-4. Data Types and Variables
+    c.
+Control Structures and Loops
-5. Control Structures and Loops
+    d.
+Arrays and Collections
-6. Arrays and Collections
+    e.
+Exception Handling
-7. Exception Handling
+1. Object-Oriented Programming in C#
-8. LINQ (Language Integrated Query)
+1. LINQ (Language Integrated Query)
-9. Working with Files and Directories
+1. Working with Files and Directories
-10. Introduction to .NET Framework
+1. Introduction to http requests
-11. Creating Windows Forms Applications
+1. Creating Windows Forms Applications
-12. Creating Web Applications with ASP.NET
+1. Creating Web Applications with ASP.NET
-13. Accessing Data with ADO.NET
+1. Accessing Data with ADO.NET
-14. Advanced Topics in C# and .NET
+1. Advanced Topics in C# and .NET

 ###  Some advanced topics in C# include: